PTP over PRP

 The SAN time recipient in LAN D also sees this shift in the timing from RedBox S and must converge to the new clock.
 This is similar to a GMC change event for this clock, but as mentioned earlier, the change is usually seamless.

-If you have enabled PTP over PRP on a switch, you can use certain CLI show commands to see data for the PTP clock specific for PRP.
+After you enable PTP over PRP on a switch, you can use CLI show commands to display PTP clock data for PRP.

 You can find information about CLI commands specific to PTP in Precision Time Protocol Configuration Guide, Cisco Catalyst IE9300 Rugged Series Switches.
-You can find information about CLI commands specific to PRP in this guide.
+This guide also covers information about CLI commands specific to PRP.

 show ptp clock running